 Help recruit a new group of AFs in Fall 2020

 The Advising Fellow role is designed for flexibility, with a total weekly commitment of 5-6 hours, to accommodate student schedules and other commitments.

-- Weekend Advising Fellow Training Retreat between December and February 2019
+Attend your Fellowship’s Advising Fellow Training Retreat held on a weekend between December and February 2020 (Dates TBD)

 Dates of Mandatory Training Retreats:

 Each Advising Fellow is required to attend one training retreat.
 Trainings will take place on weekends during December-February (excluding campus winter breaks) Specific details, including duration and dates, will be available by early-September.

 Are able to commit 5-6 hours a week from January 2020 - May 2021